 Administration members aim to set their students up for success.
 They play an integral role in each student’s personalized journey at CIA.
 The teachers give students one on one aid in course selection, after-school tutoring and even help to guide students to learn more about their future studies and possibilities beyond secondary school.
 Our faculty members are knowledgeable professionals who are creative, compassionate and dedicated to fostering an optimal learning environment for all students.

 Caribbean International Academy is committed to promoting a caring goal-oriented environment that fosters academic excellence, personal growth and a love for life long learning.
 It is the goal of CIA to prepare students for post secondary education and other pathways of success.

 Caribbean International Academy believes that education must address the whole person.
 The Academy has been established to provide academic and extracurricular programs that support the development of students emotionally, physically and intellectually.

-Their quest for an exemplary education took them to Ontario, Canada where they partnered with the Ministry of Ontario to provide an excellent middle and secondary school education in St. Maarten.
+The quest for an exemplary education took the owners to Ontario, Canada, where they partnered with the Ministry of Education in Ontario to provide an excellent elementary, middle and secondary school education in St. Maarten.